Teahouse Treks

 Day 08: Trek from Lho to Sama Gaon

-Sama Gaon is one of the most important villages on the Manaslu Circuit route.
-It is located below Mount Manaslu and is a major acclimatization stop before heading higher toward Samdo, Dharamsala, and Larkya La Pass.
-The village has traditional houses, monasteries, yak pastures, and a strong mountain atmosphere.
+Sama Gaon sits directly beneath Mount Manaslu and is one of the most important stops on the circuit — your major acclimatization base before pushing on toward Samdo, Dharamsala, and Larkya La Pass.
+With its traditional houses, monasteries, and yak pastures, it’s a village with real mountain character.

 • Altitude: Sama Gaon – approx. 3,530m / 11,581ft